ITGlue-Support/Bulk-Share-MyGlue-Data-with-IT-Glue-In-Progress-/README.md

 **Note:** **This script does **not** update security permissions for MyGlue personal passwords.
 Users will still need to log in and export personal password data manually**.

+**Security update behaviour**

+1. If the asset permission is set to All MyGlue user with access to this organization, this script will update the permission to specific users and group and add Editor user used in the script and IT Glue Group
+2. If the permission is already set to assign users and groups then script will only add the IT Glue groups without updating the existing groups.

 We welcome any recommendations to improve the script.
 Thank you for your support!